Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 self-help movement.
 1992, co-founder of the German Bundesverband

-Psychiatrie-Erfahrener (BPE; Federal Association of [ex-]
+Psychiatrie-Erfahrener (BPE; Federal Association of [ex-] Users

-co-founder of the "Psychosis-Seminars".
-Countless lectures
+of the "Psychosis-Seminars".
+Countless lectures in Germany and

-and anthologies.
-1997, awarded with the Bundesverdienstkreuz
+1997, awarded with the Bundesverdienstkreuz erster Klasse

-for service to the community).
-Publications include Auf
+the community).
+Publications include Auf der Spur des Morgensterns

-(On the Trail of the Morning Star: Psychosis as Self-Discovery),
+Psychose als Selbstfindung (On the Trail of the Morning

-edited by Hans Krieger, 1990; Ermutigungen (Encouragements),
+1990; Ermutigungen (Encouragements), 2012;

-2012; Mit meinen herzlichen Grüßen!
-Ihre
+Mit meinen herzlichen Grüßen!
+Ihre Dorothea Buck.

-Dorothea Buck.
-Der Gartenhaus-Briefwechsel (With my heartful
+Der Gartenhaus-Briefwechsel (With my heartful regards!
+Your

-regards!
-Your Dorothea Buck The summerhouse correspondence),
+Dorothea Buck The summerhouse correspondence), 2016;

-Sky and Beyond On the Trail of Dorothea Buck,
+The Sky and Beyond On the Trail of Dorothea Buck,

 film by Alexandra Pohlmeier, 2008. |